 Bladder surgery will affect your sexual health.
-If you have any concerns about how it will affect you, consider making an appointment with one of our sexual health clinics.
+If you have any concerns about how it will affect you, think about making an appointment with one of our sexual health clinics.

 Information for men

-Your doctor will also talk with you about possible changes in your erectile function after your surgery and what to expect about being able to have erections again.
-There are many types of treatments for erectile dysfunction, including pills, injections, or a prosthesis.
+Your doctor will talk with you about what to expect about having erections again after surgery.
+There are many types of treatments for ED, including pills, injections (shots), or a prosthesis (implant).
 Your doctor can discuss these options with you.
-To see a specialist in the Male Sexual & Reproductive Medicine Program, call 646-888-6024.

 Information for women

-You may also experience changes in sexual function after your surgery.
+You may also have changes in sexual function after your surgery.
 These may include a shorter vagina and menopause.
 Menopause is when you no longer have a menstrual period.
-Your doctor will talk with you about these changes and discuss your treatment options in more detail.
-To see a specialist in the Female Sexual Medicine & Women’s Health Program, call 646-888-5076.
+Your doctor will talk with you about what to expect.
+They can also discuss your treatment options with you in more detail.